CGamesPlay/node-callable-instance/README.md

 ```

 ### Other Usage Variant
-In the next example, we will create `callableObject`. using Callable.makeCallable
+In the next example, we will create `callableObject` using Callable.makeCallable.

 ```javascript
 import Callable from "callable-instance";